Christofferson to the Mercury

 Summah Evans

-Summah has signed with Freiburg in Germany for the 2025-26 season!
+Summah has signed with Cairns of the NBL1 in Australia for the 2026 season!

 Viane’ Cumber